doableware/djongo/docs/docs/using-django-with-objectid-field.md

 ---
-title: Other Djongo fields
+title: Other fields
 permalink: /using-django-with-objectid-field/
 ---

-## ObjectId Field
+## The ObjectId Field

 For every document inserted into a collection MongoDB internally creates an [ObjectID](https://docs.mongodb.com/manual/reference/method/ObjectId/) field with the name `_id`.
 Reference this field from within the Model: